Filtering by: Education

 Catechesis is an old word that refers to an ancient idea: being shaped by religious instruction.
 Our hope for this class is to provide non-violent and non-dominion Christian instruction that’s accessible for both teenagers and adults.
 Furthermore, our hope for this class is to encourage a Christianity that’s capable of grounding us, inspiring us, and leading us more deeply into lives that flourish.
 Each class will cover relevant content and engaging practices that help to give Christian shape to our lives:

 Lent is a church season during which we’re invited to slow, to simplify, and to deepen.
 You’re warmly invited to join us for Catechesis During Lent.
-Interested, have questions, or want to RSVP?
+Signups will open in Winter.
+Interested, or have questions?
 Please contact Pastor Ben.

 View Event →